 Integrated data cleansing, data management, and reporting: Integration Services provides tools for profiling and cleansing data.
 You can build ETL processes for cleaning data in preparation for modeling, and ssISnoversion also makes it easy to retrain and update models.

 Multiple customizable algorithms: In addition to providing algorithms such as clustering, neural networks, and decisions trees, SQL Server Data Mining supports development of your own custom plug-in algorithms.

 Model testing infrastructure: Test your models and data sets using important statistical tools as cross-validation, classification matrices, lift charts, and scatter plots.
 Easily create and manage testing and training sets.

 Querying and drillthrough: SQL Server Data Mining provides the DMX language for integrating prediction queries into applications.
 You can also retrieve detailed statistics and patterns from the models, and drill through to case data.

 Client tools: In addition to the development and design studios provided by SQL Server, you can use the Data Mining Add-ins for Excel to create, query, and browse models.
 Or, create custom clients, including Web services.

 Scripting language support and managed API: All data mining objects are fully programmable.
-Scripting is possible through MDX, XMLA, or the PowerShell extensions for Analysis Services.
+Scripting is possible through MDX, XMLA, or the PowerShell extensions for SQL Server Analysis Services.
 Use the Data Mining Extensions (DMX) language for fast querying and scripting.

-Security and deployment: Provides role-based security through Analysis Services, including separate permissions for drillthrough to model and structure data.
+Security and deployment: Provides role-based security through SQL Server Analysis Services, including separate permissions for drillthrough to model and structure data.
 Easy deployment of models to other servers, so that users can access the patterns or perform predictions

 In This Section